Frequently Asked Questions

 • Avoiding showering or bathing

-• Avoiding changing your clothing
+• Avoiding changing clothing

-• Avoiding brushing your hair
+• Avoiding brushing hair

-Is there compensation for victims of crime?
+Is there compensation for someone who has experienced a crime?

 Manitoba Justice Victim Services supports victims of crimes including victims and survivors of intimate or domestic violence and sexual assault, and families of murdered and missing Indigenous women and girls (persons).
 Victims Services can support survivors by helping understand their rights and connecting them with other agencies and resources to help understand the justice system.

-For more information: https://www.gov.mb.ca/justice/vs/
+For more information: Manitoba Justice Victim’s Services

 The Compensation for Victims of Crime (CVCP) program provides compensation to victims, witnesses and families of victims of a crime committed in Manitoba.

-For more information: https://www.gov.mb.ca/justice/vs/cvc/index.html
+For more information: Compensation for Victim’s of Crimes